zwave-js/node-zwave-js/packages/core/core.api.md

 // @public (undocumented)
 export type FLiRS = false | "250ms" | "1000ms";

+// Warning: (ae-missing-release-tag) "FloatParameters" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface FloatParameters {
+    // (undocumented)
+    precision: number;
+    // (undocumented)
+    size: number;
+}

+// Warning: (ae-missing-release-tag) "FloatParametersWithValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface FloatParametersWithValue extends FloatParameters {
+    // (undocumented)
+    roundedValue: number;
+}

 // Warning: (ae-missing-release-tag) "formatDate" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)